fastscape-lem/fastscapelib/doc/source/guide_grids.md

 :::{warning}

-The usage or interpretation of grid node status and boundary conditions may differ from one component to another.
+The usage or interpretation of grid node status and boundary conditions may differ depending on the case.
 For example:

 - {py:class}`~fastscapelib.FlowGraph` sets as {ref}`base levels
   <guide-base-level-nodes>` all nodes having the `FIXED_VALUE_BOUNDARY` status
   by default.

-- {py:class}`~fastscapelib.DiffusionADIEroder` ignores the grid node status and always assume fixed value boundaries on the raster grid borders.
+- {py:class}`~fastscapelib.DiffusionADIEroder` ignores the grid node status and always assumes fixed value boundaries on the raster grid borders.

 :::

 Below are a few examples of creating new grids with different statuses inside the grid or on the grid boundaries.
 See also the {doc}`examples/index`.

-1. A profile grid of 501 nodes (including edge nodes), a total length equal to 500 m and with fixed-value boundaries, e.g., for simulating the evolution of a hillslope cross-section with base levels (river channel) at both sides.
+1. A profile grid of 501 nodes with a total length equal to 500 m and with fixed-value boundaries, e.g., for simulating the evolution of a hillslope cross-section with base levels (river channel) at both sides.

 ````{tab-set-code}
 ```{code-block} C++